TEACHING

 I love being in a classroom.

+I have had the great pleasure of mentoring inspiring graduate students working in a broad range of areas: from community health, to trans histories and geographies, maternal desire, social media activism, Brazilian feminisms, body mapping and gender, and more.
 Many former students have gone on to pursue doctoral work in a range of fields, from English (Oxford) and Community Health (Toronto), to Sociology (McGill), and Feminist and Gender Studies (Toronto, Western, Ottawa).
-Others have pursued professional qualifications (i.e. law degrees) or established careers in a variety of fields, including communications, body mapping, events planning and consulting, and more in their local communities.
+Some have pursued professional qualifications (i.e. law degrees) or established careers as creative artists.
+Others work in a variety of fields, including communications, body mapping, events planning and consulting, and more in their local communities.

 I favour an interactive and engaged teaching style, and arts-based classroom activities and evaluation methods.
 I am interested in centering generosity, creativity, playfulness, and joy.